Bardon, Queensland: Education

+Bardon State School is a government primary (Prep–6) school for boys and girls at 330 Simpsons Road.
+In 2017, the school had an enrolment of 316 students with 27 teachers (20 full-time equivalent) and 15 non-teaching staff (9 full-time equivalent).
+In 2026, the school had a maximum enrolment capacity of 356 students.

 Ithaca Creek State School is a government primary (Prep–6) school for boys and girls at Lugg Street.
 It includes a special education program.
 In 2017, the school had an enrolment of 546 students with 37 teachers (32 full-time equivalent) and 22 non-teaching staff (13 full-time equivalent).
 In 2022, the school had an enrolment of 630 students.

 Rainworth State School is a government primary (Prep–6) school for boys and girls at 185 Boundary Road.
 In 2017, the school had an enrolment of 548 students with 37 teachers (31 full-time equivalent) and 24 non-teaching staff (15 full-time equivalent).
 In 2022, the school had an enrolment of 610 students with 48 teachers (37 full-time equivalent) and 29 non-teaching staff (16 full-time equivalent).

 St Joseph's School is a Catholic primary (Prep–6) school for boys and girls at 41 The Drive.
 In 2017, the school had an enrolment of 376 students with 26 teachers (23 full-time equivalent) and 14 non-teaching staff (8 full-time equivalent).

-Bardon State School is a government primary (Prep–6) school for boys and girls at 330 Simpsons Road.
-In 2017, the school had an enrolment of 316 students with 27 teachers (20 full-time equivalent) and 15 non-teaching staff (9 full-time equivalent).
+There are no government secondary schools in the suburb.
+The nearest government secondary schools are The Gap State High School in neighbouring The Gap to the north-west, Kelvin Grove State College in Kelvin Grove to the north-east, and Indooroopilly State High School in Indooroopilly to the south.

 Transport

-Bardon is served by several Transport for Brisbane bus services, including the 385 BUZ service, the cross-town Great Circle Line [Route 598/599], the 61 Maroon CityGlider as well as several all-stops services to the city [Route 375: Bardon/City/RBWH/Stafford].
+Bardon is served by several Transport for Brisbane bus services, including the 385 BUZ service, the cross-town Great Circle Line [Route 598/599], the 61 Maroon CityGlider as well as several all-stops services to the city, including route 375.